dotnet/runtime/docs/coreclr/workflow/UsingCoreRun.md

  * `CORE_ROOT` - The directory where to find the runtime DLLs itself (e.g. CoreCLR.dll).
  Defaults to be next to the corerun.exe host itself.
- * `CORE_LIBRARIES` - A Semicolon separated list of directories to look for DLLS to resolve any assembly references.
+ * `CORE_LIBRARIES` - A directory to look for DLLS to resolve any assembly references.
  It defaults CORE_ROOT if it is not specified.

 These simple rules can be used in a number of ways